MR3 Network Funding Opportunities

 MR3 Network Member Description Upcoming Deadlines

 AR3T Supplemental Grant Funding Program Stretch your research money even further!
 The AR3T Supplemental Grant Funding Program supports researchers in the development of innovative, rigorous, and interdisciplinary Regenerative Rehabilitation research projects.
 Now soliciting supplemental grant proposals.
-Awards up to $70,000.
-Learn more. none
+Learn more.
+None, subscribe to the AR3T newsletter for updates

 AR3T Pilot Funding Program The AR3T Pilot Funding Program supports researchers in the development of innovative, interdisciplinary Regenerative Rehabilitation research projects.
 Learn more.
-Round 2 Application:
+None, subscribe to the AR3T newsletter for updates

 AR3T Technology Development Grants

 AR3T offers technology development grants to support the development of ex vivo and in vivo technologies that will enhance the understanding of stem cell response to stimulation.
-Learn more. none
+Learn more.
+None, subscribe to the AR3T newsletter for updates

 AR3T Mini Career Development Grants Program is designed to support junior faculty with the goal of writing and refining novel grant submissions.
 Awardees are paired with a mentor from one of over twenty AR3T researchers whose area of expertise complements the recipient’s area of research.
 Learn more.

 C-STAR Pilot Funding Program The mission of C-STAR is to leverage the collective experience of our clinicians, scientists, engineers, and patients to support the development of novel pilot studies that explore the smart use of technology to assess motor and cognitive performance and/or outcomes in laboratory, clinical, or community settings.
-Four projects will be funded each year and each project may receive up to $25,000 in direct costs and mentorship from top leaders in engineering, clinical research, outcomes and implementation science research.
+Four projects will be funded each year, including mentorship from top leaders in engineering, clinical research, outcomes and implementation science research.
 Learn more.
-LOI: Due:
+Full proposals due: November 20, 2023

 Restore Pilot Funding Program